 • Any underlying medical conditions the client may have

+Although the medications used during detox can reduce or eliminate some of the more unpleasant side effects of withdrawal, they don’t shorten the process.
+With that in mind, withdrawing from a drug like alcohol shouldn’t take more than a week.
+Withdrawing from certain anti-anxiety medications like benzodiazepines may take several weeks.
 During this time, the treatment program can help the client gain new coping strategies, assess the risk of relapse, and identify their triggers.
 Social setting detox is typically a 3-4 day stay and then clients move on to their next step in the recovery journey.

 How Much Does Detox Cost?

 The cost of detox will depend on the length and intensity of treatment.
 At Anuvia, we’re committed to ensuring that money never stands in the way of someone who needs treatment.
 We have sliding fees for qualifying clients.
+Learn more about our payment programs.

 What You Should Bring to Detox